SoongNoonien/plattenalbum/README.md

 ## Dependencies

 The following dependencies need to be installed on the machine Plattenalbum is built or executed on.

+> [!IMPORTANT]
-In addition to that, the same or another machine in the network needs a running MPD server.
-Plattenalbum is compatible with MPD >=0.24.
-Older versions might work as well for the most part but only the most recent stable version is tested thoroughly.
+> In addition to that, the same or another machine in the network needs a running MPD server with a version of at least 0.24.0.

 ### Build Dependencies
 - meson